venky-123-debug/Data-structures-and-algorithms-learning-with-Javascript/search/binarySearch/readMe.md

 # Binary Search

-In computer science, binary search, also known as half-interval search, logarithmic search, or binary chop, is a search algorithm that finds the position of a target value within a sorted array.
-Binary search compares the target value to the middle element of the array; if they are unequal, the half in which the target cannot lie is eliminated and the search continues on the remaining half until it is successful.
-If the search ends with the remaining half being empty, the target is not in the array.
+Binary Search Algorithm is a searching algorithm used in a sorted array by repeatedly dividing the search interval in half.
+The idea of binary search is to use the information that the array is sorted and reduce the time complexity to O(log N).

 ![Binary Search](https://upload.wikimedia.org/wikipedia/commons/8/83/Binary_Search_Depiction.svg)